 Amber Simpson doesn't teach just one class at Barrera Veterans Elementary School—she helps drive instruction for the entire building.
 As a TAP master teacher, she is a vital part of the school's TAP leadership team, sharing duties with the administrators and fellow master and mentor teachers.

 The rural school, which serves a predominantly Latino high-poverty population, has been implementing TAP: The System for Teacher and Student Advancement for three years through its partnership with the National Institute for Excellence in Teaching.
+Simpson currently serves as a Senior Specialist, Texas, for the National Institute for Excellence in Teaching.

 As such, Simpson works with teachers of students from kindergarten through fourth grade.
 She helps facilitate weekly professional development meetings, during which she coaches faculty on systematically tracking their students' progress and developing action plans to reinforce strengths and address areas of improvement.
 This work is complemented by observing educators in the classroom, modeling and testing new instructional techniques, introducing curriculum and assessing students' learning along the way.